Billboard Music Award for Top R&B Album

 This page lists the winners and nominees for the Billboard Music Award for Top R&B Album.
 This category was one of the first created and has been given out since the award's conception in 1990.
-Only four artists have won this award twice: Beyoncé, Whitney Houston, Usher and The Weeknd.
+Only five artists have won this award twice: Beyoncé, Mary J. Blige, Whitney Houston, Usher and The Weeknd.

 Winners and nominees

 Winners are listed first and highlighted in bold.